 Failing to Pursue Damages

-It’s important to understand that you can seek compensation for more than just the physical damage to your car and any medical bills that might have accrued, but that you also have the right to pursue lost wages and damages for pain and suffering.
+It’s important to understand that you can seek financial compensation for more than just the physical damage to your car and any medical bills that might have accrued, but that you also have the right to pursue lost wages and damages for pain and suffering.

 Missing Your Opportunity to File